MetaRank: Task-Aware Metric Selection for Model Transferability Estimation: Conclusion

 \section{Conclusion}

-In this paper, we observe that the effectiveness of model transferability estimation (MTE) metrics is highly task-dependent, and there is no single metric universally optimal across target datasets.
-We therefore propose MetaRank, a task-aware framework for selecting MTE metrics via meta-learning.
-MetaRank encodes textual descriptions of datasets and metrics into a shared semantic space instead of relying on conventional meta-features, and optimizes a listwise ranking objective that emphasizes top-rank accuracy.
-It then leverages learned meta-knowledge to efficiently rank candidate metrics for a new, unseen target dataset, avoiding the disadvantages of ad-hoc selection.
-Extensive experiments and analysis demonstrate strong effectiveness of MetaRank. {
+In this paper, we observe that the effectiveness of model transferability estimation (MTE) metrics is highly task-dependent, and no single metric is universally optimal across target datasets.
+We therefore propose MetaRank, a task-aware framework for selecting MTE metrics through a retrieve-and-rerank cascade.
+MetaRank first retrieves promising metrics by transferring historical utility patterns from similar datasets, and then reranks them according to the source-model orderings they induce on the target dataset.
+Its pairwise-order representation places heterogeneous metrics in a shared behavioral space, enabling utility evidence to be transferred across metrics exhibiting comparable ordering behavior.
+Extensive experiments and analyses demonstrate the effectiveness and generalization of MetaRank.